Current vacancies and elections

 Election expenses

-All candidates at an election must submit a declaration and a return of expenses, to the Deputy Returning Officer, within a set timeframe.
+All candidates at an election must submit a declaration and a return of expenses, to the Returning Officer, within a set timeframe.
 This is regardless of whether they were elected or not and even if no expenses were incurred.
 These documents are made available for inspection.

 Request a copy of the electoral register and the absent voters list

 Candidates are entitled to request a copy of the electoral register and absent voters list for the area in which they are standing.
-It can only be used to complete the nomination form, for election campaign purposes and to check that donations or loans are permissible.
+It can only be used to complete the nomination paper, for election campaign purposes and to check that donations or loans are permissible.

 Current vacancies